lcov29/knowledgeBase/SoftwareDevelopment/WebDevelopment/Testing/Jest/jest_matchers.md

 #### **toBeInstanceOf()**
 <br>

-* check if object is instance of class
+- checks if object is instance of class

 <br>